nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 Wetlands-related enforcement has declined from more than 16% at peak to only 8% in 2016, a decline of {{ site.data.facts_DEPenforce.yearly_avg_delta2016_wetlands }}%.

 Enforcements that reference [supplemental environmental projects](https://www.epa.gov/enforcement/supplemental-environmental-projects-seps) (SEPs), an environmentally beneficial project taken on voluntarily by a violator as partial mitigation for a financial penalty, have declined markedly and steadily.
 SEPs were referenced in 1 out of every 17 enforcements in 2004, versus 1 in every 50 enforcements in 2016.

+Meanwhile, the use of unilateral orders has grown dramatically.
+1 in 6 enforcements in 2016 involved a unilateral order, versus 1 in 67 in 2004.

+**The focus and methods of DEP's enforcement efforts have shifted over time, leading to less emphasis on topics like wetlands and a growing reliance on unilateral orders, among other changes.**

 ## Fines